 The Integrated Program Management Report (IPMR) is the primary means of communicating program cost and schedule information between a prime contractor and the Government.
-It provides performance data which is used to identify problems early in the contract and forecast future contract performance.
-The IPMR should report to date cost and schedule metric trends and to permit assessment of their effect on future performance.
+It provides performance data that is used to identify problems early in the contract and forecast future contract performance.
+The IPMR should report to date cost and schedule metric trends and permit assessment of their effect on future performance.

 The Program Manager (PM) obtains an IPMR on all cost or incentive contracts, subcontracts, intra-government work agreements, and other agreements valued at or greater than $20 million.
 The IPMR is not typically required for cost or incentive contracts valued at less than $20 million, contracts less than 12 months in duration, or Firm-Fixed Price contracts for production efforts.

-The IPMR is structured around seven (7) formats that contain the content and relationships required for the electronic submissions.
+The IPMR is structured around seven (7) formats that contain the content and relationships required for electronic submissions.

-- Format 1: defines cost and schedule performance data by product oriented Work Breakdown Structure (WBS).
+- Format 1: defines cost and schedule performance data by product-oriented Work Breakdown Structure (WBS).